 There is a small academic literature that argues that the use of the Elf will get kids comfortable with being monitored by a surveillance state.
 In the words of one paper: “EotS can also be viewed as a more sinister societal surveillance tool, normalizing the panopticon and making parents complicit with the concept of omnipresent spying.”
 This concern particularly arises when the Elf is used in schools, as it sometimes is.
 Big Elf Brother is watching, and it’s just a short hop to 1984.

 Fundamentally, part of the power of the Elf is shame.
 The Elf sees when you are nice and when you’re naughty.
 The idea that bad behavior is something that should shame you — should get you on the “bad” list with Santa — is not one that most child psychologists endorse.
-“Gentle parenting” and experts like Dr. Becky and Big Little Feelings emphasize that kids want to do well and that we’ve got to help them get there.
+“Gentle parenting” emphasizes that kids want to do well and that we’ve got to help them get there.
 We do that by giving them tools for how to deal with stressful situations and not by making them feel like bad people.

 I think it is worth saying that virtually none of the evidence-based discipline programs use shame.
 Programs like 1-2-3 Magic, which incorporate time-outs, also discuss not using shame.
 A time-out is a consequence, but after the time-out, you move on.
 You do not continue to discuss the behavior; it’s just over.
 Elf shame doesn’t end, which is a problem.